Public Relations - Corporate Communications (Story Arts Centre)

 |CN-790||Field Placement||Story Arts Centre|

-- This Corporate Communications and Public Relations Toronto program leads the way in social media and PR content
+- The offering leads the way in social media and PR content.

-- You will complete a full-time, eight-week field placement in the industry
+- You complete a full-time, eight-week field placement in the industry.

 - Corporate communicator